-The Management's Discussion and Analysis of the financial performance of South Peak Community Development Authority (the "Authority") provides an overall review of the Authority's financial activities for the fiscal years ended June 30, 2018 and 2017.
+The Management's Discussion and Analysis of the financial performance of the South Peak Community Development Authority (the "Authority") provides an overall review of the Authority's financial activities for the years ended June 30, 2019 and 2018.
 The intent of this discussion and analysis is to look at the Authority's financial performance as a whole.
-Readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the Authority's financial performance.
+Readers should also review the basic financial statements and notes to the financial statements to enhance their understanding of the Authority's financial performance.